hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/Data/Data.md

 Each `ref` folder contains a segment of continuously collected data.

 ## cam_data/cam.pyth
 `cam_data/cam.pyth` is a dictionary file which stores one frame of 3D camera data.
-It includes three keys:
+It includes four keys:

+### 'camera index'
+An `int` number indicates the frame index in camera data.

+### 'camera time'
+A `float` number indicates the camera timestamp.

+### 'camera pos'
+A `[3]` float tensor records the 3D coordinates of the robot captured by the 3D camera.

+### 'camera ori'
+A `[3]` float tensor records the unit orientation vector of the robot captured by the 3D camera.